ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

 avalanche node validate primary <clusterName>
 ```

-The node will start validating the Primary Network 20 seconds after the command is run.
+The nodes will start validating the Primary Network 20 seconds after the command is run.

 The wizard will ask us how we want to pay for the transaction fee.
 Choose `Use stored key` for Fuji: